8 Must-Have Elements For A Supportive Minimalist Space

 #2.
 Community

-Do you have a big family, a lot of pets, or friends that come over for social events?
+Do you have a big family, many pets, or friends who come over for social events?

-For example, I have 2 teenagers, a dog, and a baby on the way.
-Plus we frequently host game nights.
-(Start here if you want to know more about minimalism WITH kids).
+For example, I have two teenagers, a dog, and a baby on the way.
+We also frequently host game nights.
+(Start here if you want to know more about minimalism with kids.)

-All of these things were factors in creating our supportive minimalist space– from the type of furniture we used, to how we positioned it.
+All of these factors were factors in creating our supportive minimalist space, from the type of furniture we used to how we positioned it.

-Our dining room plays an essential role in games, family dinners, and spending time together.
-Having a large dining table was a must in order to keep a functional home for us.
+Our dining room is essential for games, family dinners, and spending time together.
+Having a large dining table was a must to keep our home functional.

-Maybe you’re reading this and none of it applies.
+Maybe you’re reading this, but none of it applies.

-If you’re living solo in a studio apartment in downtown New York your needs for a supportive minimalist space are going to be very different from mine.
+If you’re living solo in a studio apartment in downtown New York, your needs for a supportive minimalist space will be very different from mine.

 You may not even want a dining table if you’re eating solo most of the time!